Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Methodology

+To evaluate the overall consensus among experts in the GDM process, we employ the interquartile range (IQR).
+It is a measure of statistical dispersion, which is especially helpful in determining the distribution of consensus scores within the group.
+Calculated as $IQR = Q_{3} - Q_{1}$, where $Q_{1}$ is the first quartile, $Q_{3}$ is the third quartile of distribution.
 Using a measurable and understandable metric such as IQR can increase the transparency of the group decision-making process.
 The thresholds for classifying consensus levels (\textit{high, medium}, or\textit{ low}) can be adjusted based on the context or importance of the decision, allowing flexibility in how consensus is evaluated and interpreted, for example, shown in Table \ref{consensus_level_meth}.